cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 ## Description

-`COPY` moves data between Greenplum Database tables and standard file-system files. `COPY TO` copies the contents of a table to a file (or multiple files based on the segment ID if copying `ON SEGMENT`), while `COPY FROM` copies data from a file to a table (appending the data to whatever is in the table already). `COPY TO` can also copy the results of a `SELECT` query.
+`COPY` moves data between Cloudberry Database tables and standard file-system files. `COPY TO` copies the contents of a table to a file (or multiple files based on the segment ID if copying `ON SEGMENT`), while `COPY FROM` copies data from a file to a table (appending the data to whatever is in the table already). `COPY TO` can also copy the results of a `SELECT` query.

 If a list of columns is specified, `COPY` will only copy the data in the specified columns to or from the file.
 If there are any columns in the table that are not in the column list, `COPY FROM` will insert the default values for those columns.

-`COPY` with a file name instructs the Greenplum Database coordinator host to directly read from or write to a file.
+`COPY` with a file name instructs the Cloudberry Database coordinator host to directly read from or write to a file.
 The file must be accessible to the coordinator host and the name must be specified from the viewpoint of the coordinator host.

 When `COPY` is used with the `ON SEGMENT` clause, the `COPY TO` causes segments to create individual segment-oriented files, which remain on the segment hosts.
 The filename argument for `ON SEGMENT` takes the string literal `<SEGID>` (required) and uses either the absolute path or the `<SEG_DATA_DIR>` string literal.
 When the `COPY` operation is run, the segment IDs and the paths of the segment data directories are substituted for the string literal values.